sosiristseng/sosiristseng.github.io/docs/school/computational-cognitive-neuroscience.md

   * $J_{th}$ (threshold current)
   * $\tau_{ref}$ (refractory period → maximal spiking rate)

-### Populational encoding
+### Population encoding
 A group of neurons determine the value by their spikes collectively.
 Contrary to *sparse coding*.

 #### Some linear algebra
-* Any vector couldbe decomposed as an unique linear cmobination of basis vectors
+* Any vector could be decomposed as an unique linear combination of basis vectors
-* The most convienent ones are orthogonal bases e.g. sin / cos in Fourier series
+* The most convenient ones are orthogonal bases e.g. sin / cos in Fourier series
-* The stimuli through the ensemble could be estimated from the linear combination of wieghts of neurons with different tuning curves
+* The stimuli through the ensemble could be estimated from the linear combination of weights of neurons with different tuning curves
-* Simpleset : two neuron model (on and off)
+* Simplest : two neuron model (on and off)
 * Adding more and more neurons differing in tuning curves (more bases) = more accurate representation

 #### Optimal ensemble linear encoder
 * Calculated by solving a linear system
 * Nengo derives the best set of weights for an ensemble of neurons automatically
-* Adding Gaussian noise in fact enhanced the robustness of the matrix of tuning cuves
+* Adding Gaussian noise in fact enhanced the robustness of the matrix of tuning curves

 ### Example: horizontal eye position in NEF
 * System description
   * Max firing rate = 300 Hz
   * On-off neurons
   * Goal: linear tuning curve
-* How neurons work in abducens motor neuron: an integrator
+* How neurons work in abducent motor neuron: an integrator
 * Populations, noise, and constraints
 * Solution errors associated to the number of neurons
   * Noise error